atulbhats/stellarium-kannada-starlore/README.md

 The planets and the names are named with their Kannada equivalent names

 ## Installation

+Download the installer file and run it.

+OR

 Copy the direcotry 'Kannada'  and its contents to the skycultures directory in the Stellarium installation. `[Default: C:\Program Files\Stellarium\skycultures]`

 ## Usage